metablaster/WindowsFirewallRuleset/docs/README.md

 - Currently there are some 800+ firewall rules, 10+ modules with 100+ functions, several scripts and a good portion of useful documentation.
-- You can interactively choose which rules you want, and deploy only those or you could automate the process and deploy all necessary rules and settings to your firewall.
+- You can interactively choose which rules you want, and deploy only those or you could automate the process and deploy all the necessary rules and settings to your firewall.

 [Table of Contents](#table-of-contents)